-40. Corporations must publish a statement of regularity, propriety and compliance within their annual accounts.
-The format of this statement is set out in the College

-&lt;sup>8 Since corporations are not central government bodies, MPM does not apply to them in its entirety.
-However, as bodies that are substantially publicly funded, corporations are covered by a number of the themes set out in MPM.

-Accounts Direction, and requires disclosure of any identified material irregularity, impropriety or funding non-compliance.

-41. Corporations should ensure that any references in their final signed statement to instances of material irregularity, impropriety or funding non-compliance are consistent with any findings from the work of the reporting accountant.

-42. To form their conclusion the corporation must ensure that it is working within the boundaries of regularity and propriety.
-This work should be performed throughout the year as part of their oversight of internal control processes, which may include:

-- review of management reporting documents - review of corporation minutes and reports - confirming compliance with delegated authorities - exercising effective control to ensure that funds and assets are protected and legal obligations are met.

-43. The following tests may be useful for the corporation to consider when determining whether a transaction is regular and proper:

-- is the expenditure in the best interests of the corporation? - does the expenditure comply with approved procurement rules and policies? - is there a valid benefit to the corporation from the expenditure and not just personal benefit to an employee or trustee? - if a transaction could provide a personal benefit to an employee or board member, has this been independently and appropriately authorised? - is the expenditure necessary? - is the expenditure reasonable does it meet identified and agreed needs? - has the expenditure been properly authorised?
+- 40. Corporations must publish a statement of regularity, propriety and compliance within their annual accounts.
+The format of this statement is set out in the College Accounts Direction, and requires disclosure of any identified material irregularity, impropriety or funding non-compliance.
+The Statement of Regularity, Propriety and Compliance must specifically address compliance with the new MPM related and other transactional requirements for colleges/college groups arising from reclassification of the sector from 29 November 2022, as set out in the "Dear Accounting Officer" letter of that date and ESFA's bite size guides.
+A paragraph has been added to the model statement in the College Accounts Direction referencing the revised framework of authorities as set out in this Post-16 Audit Code of Practice. - 41.
+Corporations should ensure that any references in their final signed statement to instances of material irregularity, impropriety or funding non-compliance are consistent with any findings from the work of the reporting accountant. - 42.
+To form their conclusion the corporation must ensure that it is working within the boundaries of regularity and propriety throughout the college group.
+This work should be performed throughout the year as part of their oversight of internal control processes, which may include: - review of management reporting documents - review of corporation minutes and reports - confirming compliance with delegated authorities - confirming appropriate ESFA approvals have been obtained - exercising effective control to ensure that funds and assets are protected and legal obligations are met. - 43.
+The following tests may be useful for the corporation to consider when determining whether a transaction is regular and proper: - is the expenditure in the best interests of the corporation? - does the expenditure comply with approved procurement rules and policies? - is there a valid benefit to the corporation from the expenditure and not just personal benefit to an employee or trustee? - if a transaction could provide a personal benefit to an employee or board member, has this been independently and appropriately authorised?

-44. The corporation can also draw comfort from the work of the audit committee and internal auditor (if applicable) which provides a process for independent checking of internal control processes.

-45. It is for the corporation to determine if further work is necessary at year-end to evidence their statement of regularity, propriety and compliance.
-If proper internal control processes have been adequately documented and have operated during the year, there should be no need for significant additional scrutiny.
+- is the expenditure necessary? - is the expenditure reasonable does it meet identified and agreed needs? - has the expenditure been properly authorised? - does the expenditure accord with the delegated authorities set out in the "Dear Accounting Officer" letter of 29 November 2022 and ESFA's bite size guides, and, if not, has the appropriate approval been obtained? - 44.
+The corporation can also draw comfort from the work of the audit committee and internal auditor (if applicable) which provides a process for independent checking of internal control processes to the extent that their review addresses aspects of regularity. - 45.
+It is for the corporation to determine if further work is necessary at year-end to evidence their statement of regularity, propriety and compliance.
+If proper internal control processes reflecting the current regularity framework have been adequately documented and have operated during the year, there should be no need for significant additional scrutiny.